FFFF-0000h/Tech-Scrolls/README.md

 - **middleware**: software that provides common services and capabilities to applications outside of what's offered by the operating system.
 Data management, application services, messaging, authentication, and API management are all commonly handled by middleware.

-- **MIME(Multipurpose Internet Mail Extensions)**: an Internet standard that extends the format of email messages to support text in character sets other than ASCII, as well as attachments of audio, video, images, and application programs.
+- **MIME (Multipurpose Internet Mail Extensions)**: an Internet standard that extends the format of email messages to support text in character sets other than ASCII, as well as attachments of audio, video, images, and application programs.

 - **mutable object**: an object which can change after creation.

+- **MVP (Minimum Viable Product)**: The Minimum Viable Product is the initial product version delivered with just enough features to satisfy early adopters and elicit feedback for future development.
+The Minimum Viable Product should satisfy the following conditions:
+	* Has sufficient value to attract early adopters
+	* Demonstrates enough value to retain these users
+	* Establishes a feedback loop to guide future development

 ## N